 No. You open cnvs.app, a new board is created instantly, and you can share the URL with anyone.
 There is no login, no email, no profile, no cookie consent banner, no paywall.

-Free boards are retained for up to 30 days of inactivity.
+Boards are retained for up to 30 days of inactivity.
 After that the contents are purged from the database and the short board ID is returned to the pool.
+"Inactivity" means nobody has opened the board in a browser or fetched its snapshot programmatically (via /json/<id> or the MCP get_board tool) for 30 days — writes alone, unfurl previews and thumbnail fetches do not reset the clock.
 If you delete a board yourself, the ID stays reserved for 30 days so stale links show an “erased” overlay instead of silently creating a new board.
-Longer retention is a planned paid option.
+Longer retention is on the roadmap.

 Miro, FigJam and MURAL are full enterprise suites — templates, voting, facilitation timers, hundreds of integrations.
 That is powerful for organised workshops but heavy for a five-minute sketch. cnvs.app is intentionally the opposite: open URL, draw, share.
 If you need templates, voting and Jira integration, pick Miro.
 If you just want a shared sheet of paper in the browser, pick cnvs.app.